RescueSocial/SNA-AH-Case-Reddit/README.md

 <br>"the-speed-of-pain": this user made 2 submissions with the same text "Remove Amber Heard from Aquaman 2" within only 3 seconds!!
 <br>It is obvious, it is a campaign to remove AH from the movie.

-Statistics over years.
- <br>More than 60% of 2021 Contributions were made by newly created accounts (last 4 years) .
-<br>There are no submissions made (on the peak day of 2021) from 2018, 2019 accounts on that day.
-Submissions are only made by accounts created in 2020 & 2021
-<br>New accounts Last 4 Years
-<br>Total contributions in 2021 made by newly created accounts(last 4 years): 9759
-<br>The percentage % of 2021 contributions made by newly created accounts(last 4 years 53.3
-<br>Total comments in 2021 made by newly created accounts(last 4 years) 8754
-<br>Total submissions in 2021 made by newly created accounts(last 4 years) 1005
-<br>The percentage % of 2021 submissions made by newly created accounts(last 4 years) 52.21.

 ### <b>Overview - 2018</b>
 The percentage of 2018 contributions made by Unverified accounts  11.3%
 <br>Total unverified accounts contributions in 2018:  789.
 <br>Total unverified accounts comments in 2018: 566.
 <br>Number of contributed users is  275.
 <br>The percentage of 2018 submissions made by Unverified accounts 6.15 with 123 submissions.

-The percentage of 2018 contributions made by Banned accounts  8.38%
-<br>Total banned accounts contributions in 2018 is  789.
-<br>Total banned accounts comments in 2018 is  281.
-<br>The percentage % of 2018 submissions made by Banned accounts  15.3%.
-<br>Total banned accounts submissions in 2018   305

-28.5 % of the  peak day  ( 03/07/2018  ) were made by banned ( 17.4 % → 33  ). unverified ( 11.1 % →  21  ).
-<br>21.45% of submissions of the peak day submissions (03/07/2018 ) were made by banned accounts ( 15.3 % → 305  ). unverified accounts ( 6.15 % → 123  ).

-<b>Top users statistics 2018:</b>
-<br>Fakeposter77 (banned):
-<br>Made only one submission on 11-11-2018.
-<br>This user's contributions got the highest scores.
-<br>Michikoperdue (banned):
- <br>this user made 3 contributions with the same text in the same time in 3 different subreddits
-<br>Hnglmkrnglbrry (unverified)
- <br>unverified account with the highest score.
-<br>Account Created at: 2017-01-30
-<br>A lot of unverified users has a link karma of 1 → 'nsfwalt_100', 'EverGenius', 'windinmynuts',
-'giantfatdelicousbird', 'epicimagebot', 'IWannaBangBiel', 'IamsWhoIams', 'Tedmonds30', 'juggalobobby1', 'Sonmeisterbank', 'MrGreen098', 'Ragobie0404'

-Statistics of 2018 accounts.
-<br>Total contributions in 2018 made by newly created accounts(2018):  875
-<br>The percentage % of 2018 contributions made by newly created accounts(2018):  12.51
-<br>Total comments in 2018 made by newly created accounts(2018):  636
-<br>Total submissions in 2018 made by newly created accounts(2018):  239
-<br>The percentage % of 2018 submissions made by newly created accounts(2018):  11.95